Oct 19, 2020

 - Any member of a volunteer group we allow to help you at Noble.

 - All Noble employees, staff and other personnel.

 Our Pledge Regarding Health InformationWe understand that health information about you is personal.
 We are committed to protecting health information about you.
 We create a record of the care and services you receive at Noble.
 We need this record to provide you with quality care and to comply with certain legal requirements.
-This Notice applies to all of the records of your care generated by Noble.
-Other health care rehabilitation facilities may have different policies or notices regarding use and disclosure of your health information.
+This Notice applies to all records of your care generated by Noble.
+Other Health Care Rehabilitation Facilities may have different policies or notices regarding use and disclosure of your health information.
 This Notice will tell you about the ways in which we may use and disclose health information about you.
 We also describe your rights and certain obligations we have regarding the use and disclosure of health information.
 We are required by law to: